Supplier Risk Assessment Guide

 Suppliers should complete the assessment.
 In some situations, they may require your help to complete it.
 They may require multiple employees to answer questions, and they may require documentation.

-Step Four: Examine and Analyse the Results
+Step Four: Examine and Analyze the Results

-Once the vendor has completed the assessment, you’ll need to examine their answers and analyse the results.
+Once the vendor has completed the assessment, you’ll need to examine their answers and analyze the results.
 Take time to assign each of your vendors a risk rating based on the level of risk and the number of potential risks they pose to your business.